santiagohermo/dissertation_template/README.md

 # Dissertation Template

 Welcome to the `dissertation_template` repository!
-This repository serves as a simple template to help you get organize your research towards your dissertation.
+This repository serves as a simple template to help you organize your research towards your dissertation.

 ## Dissertation